9gustin/react-notion-render/README.md

 ```

 ## Usage
 I would use the package [@notionhq/client](https://www.npmjs.com/package/@notionhq/client) to get data fron the Notion API and take this example of [Notion Service](https://github.com/samuelkraft/notion-blog-nextjs/blob/master/lib/notion.js) also you can fetch the data from the api.
 This example take pages of an database an render the first of list.
-This example it's in Next.js.
+This example is an Page in Next.js.

 ```jsx
 import { render } from '@9gustin/react-notion-render';